 Discern different lesions with dermoscopy.

-Acquire knowledge that can be incorporated directly into clinical practice.
+Describe the concepts learned that can be incorporated directly into clinical practice.

 Credit Designation Attendees should claim only the credit commensurate with the extent of their participation in the activity.